mindfiredigital/react-canvas-editor/README.md

 <br>

-The `Canvas-document-editor` npm package is a powerful tool that allows developers to integrate an online document editor into their web applications.
+The `Canvas-document-editor` npm package is a tool that allows developers to integrate multipage document editors built on top of Canvas using React.

 <br>